 Edinboro University Fire Safety Report

 Edinboro University recognizes the importance of designing a total approach to fire protection and prevention that involves all facets of the University from students to the administration.
+The Manager of Environmental Health and Safety serves as the University Fire Marshal and is responsible for managing the fire prevention program.
 The University Fire Marshal and the Residence Life staff work closely to ensure the success of the University’s Fire Prevention Program.

 Life Safety is the primary objective of the Fire Prevention Program, which includes: fire code compliance inspections, fire evacuation drills, fire alarm testing, fire safety education, emergency procedure and planning, fire data analysis, code consultation, and fire investigations.